Bauxite: Socio-ecological impacts

 The social and environmental impacts of bauxite extraction are well documented.
-Most of the world's bauxite deposits can be found within 1 to 20 m of the earths surface.
+Most of the world's bauxite deposits can be found within 1 to 20 m of the Earth's surface.
 Strip mining is the most common technique used for extracting shallow bauxite.
 This process involves removing the vegetation, top soil, and overburden to expose the bauxite ore.
 The overlying soil is typically stockpiled in order to rehabilitate the mine once operations have finished.
 During the strip mining process, the biodiversity and habitat once present in the area is completely lost and the hydrological and soil characteristics in the region are permanently altered.
 Other environmental impacts of bauxite mining include soil degradation, air pollution, and water pollution.

 Red mud

 Red mud is a highly alkaline sludge, with a high pH around 13, that is a byproduct of the Bayer process.
-It contains several compounds such as sodium aluminoscilicate, calcium titanate, monohydrate aluminium, and trihydrate aluminium that do not break down in nature.
+It contains several compounds such as sodium aluminosilicate, calcium titanate, monohydrate aluminium, and trihydrate aluminium that do not break down in nature.
 When improperly stored, red mud can contaminate soil and water, which can result in local extinction of all life.
 Red mud was responsible for killing all life in the Marcal River in Hungary after a spill occurred in 2010.
 When red mud dries, it turns into dust that can cause lung disease, cancer and birth defects.